 In this session, we will ask your pupils to identify plant parts (stem, root, leaf etc.) and find out about the roles they play, before learning about the purpose of flowers in plants and the role that insects play in pollination and seed production.
 We then act this out as a class role-play, where everyone has a `job` to do, and one of your pupils will dress up as the all-important `buzzy bee` in our special costume!
 Finally, we link plants to food and investigate how easily identifiable common fruits and vegetables actually are.
 Indoor session.

-Rainforest Fun (duration: 45 minutes – without live animals / 75 minutes – with live animals.
+Rainforest Fun (duration: 75 minutes – with live animal presentation / 45 minutes – without live animals.
 Please specify which on booking form.)

 Discover our rainforest seeds, tribal artefacts and preserved creepy crawlies to better understand this fascinating environment.
 Learn about where tropical rainforests are situated, the animals that inhabit them and why they are so endangered.
 Find out how rainforest plants grow and adapt to their unique environment.
 Also, discover which rainforest plants we eat and which we wear, as well as a whole host of others that are part of our everyday lives, in this fun and interactive, fact-based session!
 (Please see the Animal Handling description below for the selection of animals that will be chosen from – Risk Assessment.)
 Indoor session.